alaric/nortia.nvim/README.md

 _This is neovim only, this will not work with legacy vim_

-Nortia is designed as a very configurable colour scheme, which by default changes colour during the day.
+Nortia is designed as a configurable and dynamic colour scheme, which by default changes colour during the day.
 In daylight hours it's a light colourscheme with configurable contrast, and at night it's a dark colourscheme.
 I built this because I found myself preferring a light colourscheme when my office was bright, but it was too jarring when in lower light conditions.
 Since using this for a while, as it changes on the hour, it's also useful for keeping track of the time.
 The colourscheme is made with [lush.nvim](https://github.com/rktjmp/lush.nvim) as the base, and uses the [Oklab](https://bottosson.github.io/posts/oklab/#the-oklab-color-space) perceptual colour space in order to determine some complementary colours for